nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/IDE_Project.md

 ![project_template_file](./_doc/project_template_file.png)

 Currently, only IAR and Keil MDK are supported.
-For IAR, the *.ewp and *.ewd are necessary.
-For Keil MDK, we have provided project template files for each board, you need to set *.uvprojx and *.uvoptx.
+For IAR, the `*.ewp` and `*.ewd` are necessary.
+For Keil MDK, we have provided project template files for each board, you need to set `*.uvprojx` and `*.uvoptx`.

 To record such files in CMake, you need to record them under specific toolchain with "project-templates" field.